brooksdra/technotes.github.io/css.md

 Elements not part of the document flow (position=fixed) are not part of the grid.
-So, in the case of having the header stay at the top of the view area while scrolling, that is done with a fix postion, and thus takes it out of the document flow and grid.
+So, in the case of having the header stay at the top of the view area while scrolling, that is done with a fix position, and thus takes it out of the document flow and grid.

 ## Transform